mondoohq/mondoo-operator/docs/user-manual.md

 ## FAQ

 ### I do not see the service running, only the operator.
-What's should I do?
+What should I do?
 1. Check that the CRD is properly registered with the operator:

 ```bash